 I am Nazarene by tradition (think Wesleyan/Methodist roots) and baptist (little b) by creed…this may help you make some sense of what you will find in this blog.
 My interests theo-philosophically are multi-discipline, as I like to think and write at the place where continental philosophy and biblical studies intersect.
 This means I rely heavily for my engagement with the world via an interpretive approach that simultaneously uses contemporary biblical hermenuetics with secular philosophies to read sacred texts and Christian tradition in new and, what I believe, enriching ways.
 Continental thought comes heavily from the French intellectual quarter, but really much of Europe is exposed to its influence and the recent decade has seen an explosion of the broad term “continentalism” in American universities and academic life.

-I currently reside in the Chattanooga, TN area, am married and have 3 sons and 1 baby girl with whom I can’t wait to share the stories of my life…stories that have led to the thinking on this page.
+I currently reside in the Chattanooga, TN area, am married and have 3 sons and a daughter with whom I love sharing the stories of my life…stories that have led to the thinking on this page.
 I welcome you to struggle with me as we grapple with life together.
 Welcome to the Paranormalchrist!